 Based alternately in Sweden and Germany, Jonas enjoys a busy concert schedule, appearing at major venues such as Lucerne Festival, Klavierfestival Ruhr, Aldeburgh Festival, Carnegie Hall and the NY Phil Biennial.
-Recent highlights include the complete Boulez sonatas at Copenhagen's Klang Festival in 2015 and a Rebecca Saunders portrait concert at the Aldeburgh Festival in 2016.
+Recent highlights include the complete Boulez sonatas (Copenhagen’s Klang Festival in 2015), a Rebecca Saunders portrait concert (Aldeburgh Festival in 2016) and a series of concerts focusing on the piano works of Sciarrino and Xenakis (Klang Festival again, 2021 and 2022).

-Jonas is a founding member of the Gothenburg-based contemporary music ensemble Mimitabu and works since 2016 in a full-time position as repetiteur at Norrlandsoperan in Umeå.
-Since 2010 he has been the sole official accompanist (for all instruments) of Sweden's most important youth competition, Polstjärnepriset.
+Jonas is a founding member of the Gothenburg-based contemporary music ensemble Mimitabu and works since 2016 in a full-time position as répétiteur at Norrlandsoperan in Umeå.
+Since 2010 he has been the official accompanist (for all instruments) of Sweden’s most important youth competition, Polstjärnepriset.
+Jonas is also regularly invited to work with major international competitions, such as the Carl Nielsen International Competition and the Zhuhai International Mozart Competition for Young Musicians.

 From an early age, the pianist Tatiana Chernichka was among the most promising talents of her generation.
 Born in Novosibirsk, Russia, she was awarded the First Prize in the International Chopin Competition in Göttingen, Germany when she was only 10 years old.
 Two years later, she gave her first solo recital and made her debut with the Novosibirsk Symphony Orchestra, performing the Piano Concerto No. 1 in Eb major by Franz Liszt.